MP JOINT ARTHROPLASTY

 What Is A MP Joint Arthroplasty?

-MP joint arthroplasty, also known as metacarpophalangeal joint arthroplasty, is a surgical procedure performed to replace the damaged or diseased metacarpophalangeal (MP) joint in the hand.
+Also known as metacarpophalangeal joint arthroplasty, this surgical procedure is performed to replace the damaged or diseased metacarpophalangeal (MP) joint in the hand.
 The MP joint is the joint located between the metacarpal bone (the long bone of the hand) and the proximal phalanx (the first bone of the finger).
+This differs from PIP Joint Arthroplasty which involves surgically replacing a damaged or diseased proximal interphalangeal joint.

 Indications: